 Dowsing is a type of divination employed in attempts to locate ground water, buried metals or ores, gemstones, oil, old buried building foundations, and even grave sites, as well as communicate with the spirit world of Paranormal.

-This pack includes 2 long pure copper coated rods and comes complete with an instruction sheet on how to use them.
+This pack includes 2 long 99.9% pure copper rods and comes complete with a basic instruction sheet on how to use them.

 I have successfully followed an underground mains sewer pipe across a long area of land and it took me to the exact location where the mains inspection cover was located.
 Stepping 2 paces away, and the rods went back to normal.
 Stepped forward again, and bingo, the rods crossed completely over themselves.